Azure Striker Gunvolt 2: Copen's Path

 Checking in with Mytyl, Copen's robotic partner, a sentient weapon pod he named Lola, suddenly projects a humanoid female form, much to Copen and Mytyl's shock.
 Copen deduces that the shards he was collecting from adepts is the cause, but is puzzled by its occurrence only around Mytyl.

 Copen and Nori outline four members of the Seven to investigate and take out.
 The first, Desna, is an amateur astrologer who attacks with living hair brought about by her "Splitting Ends" septima.
 The second, Asroc, is a former pastry chef who can control machinery with his "Puppetmaster" septima.
 The third, Ghauri, is a street dancer and slam poet who uses his "Prism Cataclysm" septima to create deadly crystallized weaponry.
 The fourth, Tenjian, uses his "Permafrost" septima to attack with deadly ice blades and sub-zero temperatures.
-En route to Tenjian, Copen runs into Gunvolt and is goads him into battle, but Gunvolt breaks and retreats.
+En route to Tenjian, Copen runs into Gunvolt and goads him into battle, but Gunvolt retreats.

 After killing the four members of the Seven, Mytyl is kidnapped by Eden.
 Copen is forced to chase down two of the members, Gibril and Teseo.
 He corners both of them in the sewers, where Teseo tells Copen that Mytyl was sent to their fortress, the Garden.
 Gibril sends Teseo off and confronts Copen, but Copen manages to kill her.
 He returns to base to determine the location of the Garden with Nori, and locates it in the remote nation of Tashkent.
 Traveling to the Garden, Copen destroys the remaining members of the Seven, and encounters Zonda once again in their bigender form; however, when Zonda shatters after battle, Copen realizes he was fighting an illusion.
 Continuing deeper into the fortress, Copen encounters Zonda once more in their little girl form, who has Mytyl captive and unconscious.
 Zonda explains that Mytyl is an adept, and that her adept half was removed and cloned as Joule; the trauma of the operation left Mytyl mute and sickly.
 Copen is shaken beyond belief at the notion that his sister is an adept, and Zonda uses Mytyl as a proxy to rip the power of the Muse away from Lola, transforming into a horrible demonic form.
 Copen manages to kill Zonda after a ferocious battle, but at a cost: Mytyl dies from the severe strain.
-Copen has a breakdown and swears bloody vengeance to all adepts, innocent or not.
+Copen has a breakdown and swears vengeance against all adepts, innocent or not.
 Gunvolt arrives on the scene, and the two are locked in a Mexican standoff.